 What soil works best for potting?

-Soil that is specially made for potted plants must be used when you repot a plant.
+Soil specially made for potted plants must be used when repotting a plant.
 This soil is often referred to as a potting mix.
 It includes a peat-based mix and a composted mix.

 Can you kill a plant by repotting it?

 Repotting comes with easy-to-follow instructions.
 And it doesn’t always mean you pull it out of the stem and change the pot.
 You can also work in new soil and potting mixture to help the plant grow better in the same pot.

 When should I repot my plants after buying?

 Repot a plant right after you have purchased it from the local nursery.
 You never know how long the plant has been sitting in the same pot.
 So, it’s better to repot it immediately to move out of the recovery period at its earliest.